coding-benjito/dynamod/MODEL_REFERENCE.md

 - if `X` is a population segment, `X with attribute=value` is another one (further restricting the segment)
 - if `X` is a population segment, `X with attribute in [value1, value2, …]` is another one (further restricting the segment)
 - if `X` is a population segment, `X.before(D)` is another one, denoting the population segment `D` days earlier. `D` must be an integer value.
 If `D` is greater than the current iteration count, `X` is returned
-- in segment restrictions and segment list restrictions (see above), the resulting restricted population segment can be given a name: `for X as attribute=value:...`
+- in segment restrictions and segment list restrictions (see above), the resulting restricted population segment can be given a name: `for X as attribute=value:…`
+- to create a list of segments by splitting a segment along the values of an attribute, you can use `foreach X in Y by <attrinbute>:…`
+- if you split on more than one attribute, the full cartesion product will be returned as a list: `foreach X in Y by [<attrib1>, <attrib2>, …]:…`

 Population segments are primarily used to calculate absolute or relative population shares.
 If `X` and `Y` are population segments,

 - `$(X)` returns the (absolute) share of segment `X` in the population
 - `$(X|Y)` returns the relative share of `X` within `Y`

 A further special notation with population segments is `X.attrib`, where attrib is the name of a model attribute.
 It returns the value index of the attribute within this population segment.
 If an attribute 'age' has values: [kid, adult, old], and X is a population segment, X.age can have the values 0, 1 or 2.
+This can also be used in set-operations to change attribute values, e.g.: `set state=X.state`

 ## Variables
 <a name="variables"></a>